 Stay on the top of the best restaurants, offers, lifestyle, and events recommended in our guide cities.Subscribe

-The cost of dried mandarin peel skyrockets as it gets older.
-In general, a tael (38g) of 10-year-old peel is available for HK$50 (S$9).
-When it comes to the 35-year-old variety, the price goes up to HK$300 per tael, while the 45-year-old ones cost HK$500.
-To distinguish old peels from the young ones, one-MICHELIN-starred restaurant Ming Court’s executive chef Lee Yuet Fat explained that the aged ones have a darker hue and more complex and mellow aromas.
-They have a subtle sweetness in flavour, as well as a thinner and harder texture.
-In contrast, zest aged for a shorter time is lighter in colour and fragrance.
-It tends to be more bitter and softer.
+Like fine wine, the cost of dried tangerine peels skyrockets with age.
+In general, a tael (38g) of 10-year-old peel goes for HK$50 (US$6.50).
+The price of the 35-year-old variety can go up to HK$300 per tael, while the 45-year-old ones can cost upwards of HK$500 per tael.
+To distinguish mature peels from younger ones, one-MICHELIN-starred restaurant Ming Court’s executive chef Li Yuet Faat explained that the aged ones have a darker hue and more complex and mellow aromas.
+They have a subtly sweet flavour, and are thinner and harder texture-wise.
+In contrast, zests that have been aged for a shorter time have a lighter colour and fragrance.
+They tend to be more bitter and have a softer texture.

 READ ALSO: Ingredient: Coriander

-To cook with the dried rind, it has to be first soaked in water till soft.
-The white part needs to be scraped off so that its bitterness doesn’t affect the overall flavour of the dish.
+To use the rinds as a cooking ingredient, they have to be first softened by soaking them in water.
+The white inner side of the rinds needs to be scraped off so that its bitterness will not affect the overall flavour of the dish.

-You would likely find a piece of mandarin peel inside soups that are boiled for hours.
-Lee emphasised its soothing function with regards to the “heat” of the soup: “Soups boiled directly on the heat tend to have a ‘hot’ medicinal property.
-Dried mandarin peel can nullify the body heat and soothe our throat as we enjoy the soup.
-Furthermore, it adds a citrusy aroma.”
+You will often find a piece of tangerine peel inside soups that have been boiled for hours.
+Li says this is because the peels play a "soothing function" and can turn down the “heat” of the soup.
+Li explained: “Soups boiled directly over fire tend to have a ‘hot’ medicinal property.
+Dried tangerine peels can nullify the body heat and soothe our throats as we enjoy the soup, while adding a delightful citrusy aroma.”

-Whether used in medicine or cooking, you should take care of the dried zest to prevent it from getting damp.
-Sealed food boxes or metallic containers are the ideal storage vessels.
-Let the peel dry under the sun once in a while to keep its smell fresh.
-Once a damp stench develops in the zest, no sunlight can get that out.
-The only thing you can do is throw it away.
+Whether used in medicine or cooking, dried tangerine peels require careful storage, ideally in airtight and metallic food containers, particularly to prevent them from getting damp.
+The peels should be taken out to dry under the sun once in a while to keep their smell fresh.
+Once a damp stench develops in the zests, no sunlight can get that out.
+The only thing you can do is throw them away, Li added.

 READ ALSO: Ingredient: Pigeon Egg